alexcarpenter/alexcarpenter.me/src/content/posts/user-manual.md

 ## Working hours

-I work Monday thru Friday between the hours of 9am to 5pm EST.
+- Monday thru Friday between the hours of 9am to 5pm EST

 ## Work environment

 ## Communication

+- I like lists

 ## Collaboration